Fibromyalgia

 It often takes several years for fibromyalgia to be diagnosed as the clinical picture is extremely complex.

-Patients often feel that they are not being taken seriously.
+People with fibromyalgia often feel that they are not being taken seriously.
 Many also feel that their doctor believes they are imagining the pain.
 Fibromyalgia is often only diagnosed in a rheumatological practice or pain management clinic.

-To make a diagnosis, a detailed doctor-patient consultation and a physical examination are required.
-If in the 3 months prior to the examination, pain has occurred in at least 7 out of 19 defined areas of the body, this could indicate fibromyalgia.
+If pain has occurred in at least 7 out of 19 defined areas of the body in the three months prior to the examination, this could indicate fibromyalgia.
 The body areas in question include the chest and abdomen, back, jaw, shoulders, upper and lower arms, hips, thighs and calves – on both sides of the body.

-A “fibromyalgia symptom questionnaire” can help describe the symptoms.
+A “fibromyalgia symptom questionnaire” can help document the symptoms.
 Other symptoms must also occur, such as:

 • concentration problems